-The Chern-Lashof theorem (Fact \ref{fa:CL}) can be understood as a generalization of Fenchel's theorem \cite{Fenchel1929, Fenchel1951} to compact Euclidean submanifolds of any dimension.
-So far, generalizations of the Chern-Lashof theorem for several ambient spaces have been obtained: for submanifolds in Riemannian manifolds of non-positive curvature \cite{WS, BYC1}; for submanifolds in spaces of constant curvature \cite{BYC2, Teu1, Teu2, Teu3}; for non-closed submanifolds in Euclidean space \cite{Win}; for knotted surface \cite{KM}; for equiaffine immersions \cite{Koi1}; for submanifolds in a simply connected symmetric space of non-positive curvature \cite{Koi2} and compact type space \cite{Koi3}; for spacelike submanifolds in Lorentz-Minkowski space \cite{Izu}; for complex submanifolds in complex projective space \cite{Hoi}.
+The Chern-Lashof theorem (Fact~\ref{fa:CL}) can be understood as a generalization of Fenchel's theorem \cite{Fenchel1929, Fenchel1951} to compact Euclidean submanifolds of any dimension.
+So far, generalizations of the Chern-Lashof theorem for several ambient spaces have been obtained: for submanifolds in Riemannian manifolds of non-positive curvature \cite{WS, BYC1}; for submanifolds in spaces of constant curvature \cite{BYC2, Teu1, Teu2, Teu3}; for non-closed submanifolds in Euclidean space \cite{Win}; for knotted surfaces \cite{KM}; for equiaffine immersions \cite{Koi1}; for submanifolds in simply connected symmetric spaces of non-positive curvature \cite{Koi2} and in symmetric spaces of compact type \cite{Koi3}; for spacelike submanifolds in Lorentz-Minkowski space \cite{Izu}; for complex submanifolds in complex projective space \cite{Hoi}.

-On the other hand, as a generalization of immersed submanifolds, classes of submanifolds with singularities, called {\it wave fronts} or {\it frontals}, have been investigated intensively in recent years \cite{Honda, HNSUY, HS, HTY, Ishi, KS, SUY-f, SUY, USY}.
-Kossowski and Scherfner \cite{KS} obtained a Chern-Lashof type theorem for $2$-dimensional wave fronts in $\R^3$, which can be seen as an intrinsic generalization of the Chern-Lashof theorem, see Fact \ref{fa:ks}.
-However, there are examples of frontals, that are not wave front, with significant properties of the total absolute curvature (cf. Example \ref{ex:surface-2}).

-Therefore, it is natural to ask whether the Chern-Lashof theorem holds in the case of frontals instead of wave fronts, and whether it is possible to generalize the dimensions and codimensions.
-The relationship between minimality of the total absolute curvature and convexity also remains unclear.
+On the other hand, as a generalization of immersed submanifolds, classes of submanifolds with singularities, known as {\it wave fronts} or {\it frontals}, have been intensively investigated in recent years \cite{Honda, HNSUY, HS, HTY, Ishi, KS, SUY-f, SUY, USY}.
+Kossowski and Scherfner \cite{KS} obtained a Chern-Lashof type theorem for $2$-dimensional wave fronts in $\R^3$, which can be seen as an intrinsic generalization of the Chern-Lashof theorem, see Fact~\ref{fa:ks}.
+However, there are examples of frontals that are not wave fronts and play an important role in the study of total absolute curvature (cf. Example~\ref{ex:surface-2}).
+Therefore, it is natural to ask whether the Chern-Lashof theorem holds for frontals rather than wave fronts, and whether such a theorem can be extended to arbitrary dimensions and codimensions.
+The relationship between minimal total absolute curvature and convexity of the image also remains unclear.

-In this paper, we proved the following Chern-Lashof type theorem for admissible frontals (for the definitions of admissible frontals and their total absolute curvature, see Definitions \ref{def:admissible} and \ref{def:TAC}).
+In this paper, we prove the following Chern-Lashof type theorem for admissible frontals.
+For the definitions of admissible frontals and their total absolute curvature, see Definitions~\ref{def:admissible} and \ref{def:TAC}.

-\begin{introtheorem} Let $M^n$ be an orientable compact manifold of dimension $n$ and $f:M^n \to \R^{n+r}$ be a co-orientable admissible frontal.
+\begin{introtheorem} Let $M^n$ be a compact oriented manifold of dimension $n$, and let $f:M^n \to \R^{n+r}$ be a co-orientable admissible frontal.